You Have The Right To Be Paid For Your Work

-- Your employer must pay you on a regular basis.
-In most cases your employer must pay you within eight days of the week in which you did the work.
+- Your employer must pay you on a regular basis: either weekly or once every two weeks.
+In most cases, your employer must pay you within eight days of the week during which you did the work.

-- Your employer is only allowed to take money out of your check for taxes or when you have given them written permission or when a court orders it.
+- Your employer is only allowed to take money out of your check for taxes, when you have given them written permission, or when a court orders it.

 - If your employer says that you will be paid a certain amount for your work, Connecticut law says that you have the right to be paid that amount.
 You can bring a claim for wages that are owed to you for up to two years

-What can I do to enforce my rights if they are being violated?
+What can I do if my rights are being violated?

 Usually to make a complaint about violations of wage payment laws, you are going to do one of three things:

 2) Go to small claims court for amounts up to $5,000.
-There is a filing fee of $75.00, and you can get the forms you need online (http://www.jud2.ct.gov/webforms/#SMALLCLAIMS) at the nearest courthouse.
-You will be given a hearing in front of a judge, where you can bring documents and witnesses proving that you were not paid wages by your employer.
+You can get the forms you need online (http://www.jud2.ct.gov) or at the nearest courthouse.
+You will have a hearing in front of a judge, where you can bring documents and witnesses proving that you were not paid wages by your employer.